Wondering how to expertly convey your motivation to become a doctor? Read on to learn how to formulate your answer!

 Speak about what you did to learn more about the world of medicine and being a doctor.
-That includes any hospital or other healthcare volunteering experiences or extra-curricular activities related to healthcare.
+That includes any hospital or other healthcare volunteering experiences or extracurricular activities related to healthcare.

+You can also include other clinical experiences, research involvement, or times you’ve shadowed a physician.
 Be specific and highlight one or two instances in particular.
 Again, focus on how and why they inspired you to pursue medicine and how they inspired you to take care of experiences.

 Once you have explained your initial spark of inspiration and your first steps into the world of healthcare, you can go on to speak about the reasons you are committed to going further.
 Use this time to emphasize how you came to know this choice was right for you.

 This includes specific reasons and examples that showed you medicine was the path you wanted to pursue, specifically being a doctor rather than, say, a nurse or aide.
-Explain what drives you to care for patients and why being a doctor will help you do that and why medical school is the path to reach this goal.
+Explain what drives you to care for patients and why being a doctor will help you do that, and why medical school is the path to reach this goal.

 Remember to mention the introspection you have to do and the things you have learned about yourself.
 Be sure to speak about what you have learned about yourself, the assumptions you made that were challenged, and how you adapted to changing circumstances and experiences.